 A small quantity of mature one is then stirred into each batch, and the mixture left to ferment.
 When small bubbles appear, it is ready.

 It is produced in most Turkic regions, but not always using millet.
 The flavor various according to the cereal which is used.
-In Kirghizia, for instance, it is made with crushed wheat, in the Crimea with wheat flour, and in Turkmenistan with coarsely ground rice meal.
-In a scientific study of it carried out by the Turkish Science and Technology Institute for Vefa Bozacisi, the drink was found to be extremely healthy and nourishing.
+In Kirghizia, for instance, it is made with crushed wheat, in the Crimea with wheat flour, and Turkmenistan with coarsely ground rice meal.
+In a scientific study carried out by the Turkish Science and Technology Institute for Vefa Bozacisi, the drink was found to be extremely healthy and nourishing.
 One liter of it contains a thousand calories, four types of vitamins A and B, and vitamin E. During fermentation lactic acid, which is contained in few foods, is formed, and this facilitates digestion.

 In the past, it was drunk in crystal glasses with silver mounts and sprinkled with ginger, but today it is customary to use cinnamon instead and to serve it with roasted chickpeas.

 For readers who would like to try making it at home to enjoy on cold winter evenings, here is an easy recipe.
 All you need is two cups each of bulgur wheat, water and sugar.
 Soak the bulgur overnight in water.
-The following day, add two cups of water and cook it over a medium heat.
+The following day, add two cups of water and cook it over medium heat.
 Pass through a wire sieve, and then stir in two cups of sugar.
 Leave to ferment for three days, and when bubbles form on the surface, it is ready.
 Since it is drunk cold you can pour it into mugs immediately and sprinkle with cinnamon.
 Put the remaining in the refrigerator, where it will keep for several days.

 But if you do not have the patience to wait so long for your boza, then listen out on winter nights to the cry of ‘Boozaa!’ ringing through the cold air.